iSoron/uhabits/README.md

 [![Habit history and streaks][screen4th]][screen4] [![Widgets][screen5th]][screen5]

+## Installing

+The easiest way to install Loop is through the [Google Play Store][playstore] or [F-Droid][fdroid].
+You may also download and install the APK from the [releases page][releases];
+note, however, that the app will not be updated automatically.
+To build this app from the source code, see [building instructions][build].

 ## Contributing

 Loop is an open source project developed entirely by volunteers.
 If you would